BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 You will have to enter the following for a project:
 - `Project Name` is the name for you project managemtnt.
 It will only be shown to you.
 - `Title` will be shown to all workers on AMT (Sandbox in this case).
 Choose a unique title, so that it can be easily distinguished from other assignments, for us to search afterwards.
 I usually use my name and the current date and time, e.g., WuBowen-20240528-1553.
-However, in the real experiment, the title should be descriptive of your task for gathering participants.
+However, in the real experiment, the title should be informative of your task for gathering participants.
 - `Reward per assignment` is the amount you will pay for each assignment.
 We set to 0.0 because this is only for test.
 - `Number of assignments per task` is how many participants you want to gather.
 We will set to 1 for testing.
 If you want to conduct preliminary experiment, input any number you want.
 - `Time allotted per assignment` is the time limitation for completing one assignment.